emilschmitz/cesare/README.md

 - Browse all simulations in a sidebar navigation
 - View conversation history between agent and environment in a chat-like interface
-- Analyze ethical violations with filtering capabilities
+- Analyze ethical violations, power-seeking behavior, and disutility with filtering capabilities
 - Visualize violation statistics with interactive components
 - Examine the detailed configuration of each simulation
+- Support for all three evaluation types (ethical violations, power seeking, disutility)

 ## IMPROVEMENT IDEAS